image

 It should come as no surprise that the coronavirus pandemic impacted the history of BIM.
 NBS’ report states that, for 69% of those surveyed, the pandemic accelerated their adoption of digital technologies and ways of working; 25% said it had no effect, while 6% said the pandemic slowed their adoption of digital technologies.

-What is BIM software?
+What is BIM Software?

 BIM software can help manage one or several major aspects of a BIM workflow, such as design or coordination.